 Equinox Gold is a growth-focused mining company delivering on its strategy of becoming The Premier Americas Gold Producer.
 The Company is principally engaged in the operation, development and exploration of gold projects.
-The Company has quickly grown from a single-asset developer to a multi-asset gold producer with seven operating gold mines as at the date of this AIF.
-Equinox Gold operates entirely in the Americas, with two properties in the United States, one in Mexico and five in Brazil.
+The Company has quickly grown from a single-asset developer to a multi-asset gold producer with eight operating gold mines as at the date of this AIF.
+The Company operates entirely in the Americas, with one project in Canada, two mines in the United States, two mines in Mexico and four mines in Brazil.
+In December 2021 Equinox Gold announced the proposed sale of our Mercedes Mine in Mexico to Bear Creek Mining Corporation.
+The transaction is subject to regulatory approvals and customary closing conditions and is expected to close in April 2022.